pav5000/easy-sqlite/README.md

 DROP TABLE users;
 ```

-The `Down` clause is needed if you want to rollback your migrations in the future.
-My library doesn't support rollbacks yet but you can do it with goose CLI-tool.
+The Down clause is needed if you want to rollback your migrations in the future.
+Note: Rollbacks aren't currently supported, for the meantime if needed you can use the goose CLI-tool.

 ### Should I keep migration sql files near the app binary?

 No, after compiling migrations get embedded into the executable binary (with the help of go's [embed](https://pkg.go.dev/embed) package).
 So you don't need to include migration files into the deploy container along with your app.
-They're needed only for build.
+They're needed only for the build.

-### When are migrations get applied?
+### When do migrations get applied?

-When you call `easysqlite.New(...)` goose checks if there are some migrations that weren't applied yet.
+When you call `easysqlite.New(...)` goose checks if there are any migrations that weren't applied yet.
 If there are, goose applies them.
-If there is no database file, it will be created and all migrations applied to it one-by-one.
+If there is no database file, it will be created and all migrations will be applied to it one-by-one.

-I think it's a good way for small apps and pet projects to apply migrations on start.
+Personally I think this a good way for small apps and pet projects to apply migrations on startup.

 ## Transactions